Autodesk/arnold-usd/docs/building.md

 - `BUILD_PROCEDURAL`: Whether or not to build the arnold procedural.
 - `BUILD_TESTSUITE`: Whether or not to build the testsuite.
 - `BUILD_DOCS`: Whether or not to build the documentation.
-- `BUILD_FOR_KATANA`: Whether or not the build is using usd libs shipped in Katana.
 - `DISABLE_CXX11_ABI`: Disabling the new C++ ABI introduced in GCC 5.1.

 ### Dependencies Configuration